ihavethatonvinyl/blog/content/conversations/marc-masters.md

 draft: false
 featuredImage: /images/upload/books.jpg
 ---
+*I ordered one from them once and I opened it up in the post office, and all this dirt just came flooding out because it was packaged in a plastic sleeve with just dirt and hair, and it smelled really bad.
+Every record of theirs was this kind of weird, handmade thing, and I have them all.*

+<--more-->

 ### Do you want to start by just introducing yourself and talking a little bit about your collection?

 So I'm Marc Masters.
 I'm a music writer.
 I write about music as one of my kind of jobs/hobbies.
 I have a lot of records that I've been collecting since I was a kid.
 I was born in 1968 so I started collecting records probably in middle school, high school.
 And you know, I've gone - as most people who have collected records  - for a long time, I've gone in and out of having some I have from the first day I started collecting and some that I’ve gotten since.